Milestones in the company's history

 1992

-The Handtmann Group of Companies takes over Leichtmetallgießerei Annaberg GmbH, which was founded in 1926 by the Zschopauer Motorenwerke DKW.
+Handtmann acquires Leichtmetallgießerei Annaberg GmbH, which was founded in 1926 by the Zschopauer Motorenwerke DKW.
 Job security for 100 employees and an investment amount totalling DM 10 million was agreed with the Treuhand state holding company.
 Handtmann invests more than DM 40 million by 2004.

 Today, more than 20 state-of-the-art high-pressure die casting machines with closing forces of 420 to 1,300 tonnes are available for the production of aluminium components.
 High quality casting finishing and CNC processing is integrated into the fully automated production process.